civican/legisinfo/42-1/bills/C-68/bill_text.md

   **(6)** Orders made under this section are not statutory instruments for the purposes of the `Statutory Instruments Act`.

+  **(7)** The Minister may make regulations respecting the flow of water that is to be maintained to ensure the free passage of fish or the protection of fish or fish habitat.

 ### Section 34.4

   **(1)** No person shall carry on any work, undertaking or activity, other than fishing, that results in the death of fish.